Clarifying identification and estimation of treatment effects in the Sequential Parallel Comparison Design: Introduction

 In Section~\ref{sec-estimands}, we develop quantities of interest, discuss identification assumptions required for estimation, and derive expectations for the conventional estimators in the SPCD using the causal inference framework.
 Using these derivations, we argue that the SPCD-specific estimands are not clearly defined and are either not targeted by the conventional estimators due to placebo response misclassification, or are targeted under unrealistic scenarios.
 Some of the unrealistic scenarios defeat the purpose of using an SPCD design (we provide more details on Sections \ref{stage-2-estimator-non-responders}, \ref{overall-weighted-estimator}, and \ref{sec-discussion}).
-The stage 1 estimand and estimator do target the average treatment effect for all participants, but this is achievable with a standard parallel randomized design.
-We demonstrate the importance of accurate placebo response classification using a simulation study in Section~\ref{sec-simulation}.
+The stage 1 estimand and estimator do target the average treatment effect for all participants, however this is achievable with a standard parallel randomized design.
+We demonstrate the importance of accurate placebo response classification using a simulation study in Section~\ref{sec-simulation} and with an illustration using a depression trial example in Section~\ref{sec-example}.
 Finally, in Section~\ref{sec-discussion}, we summarize our results, connect them to previously published work, and provide some direction on how to approach analysis for SPCD trials.